alicevision/meshroom-manual/source/node-reference/nodes/KeyframeSelection.rst

 KeyframeSelection
 =================

+**Description**

-**Description** Note: This is a node for keyframe selection from video, which removes too similar or too blurry images.
+This is a node for keyframe selection from video, which removes too similar or too blurry images.

 ``https://github.com/alicevision/meshroom/issues/232``